ISISComputingGroup/ibex_developers_manual/IOC-Finishing-Touches.md

 </ioc_config>
 ```

-Either a full make of the server, or running `make iocstartups` will then make the contents of these xml files available to the GUI (after restarting the instrument)
+Either a full make of the server or running `make iocstartups` will then make the contents of these XML files available to the GUI (after restarting the instrument)